MinBZK/work-packages-library/README.md

 ## License
 Everything in this repository is licensed under the [EUPL 1.2](./LICENCE.md) unless stated otherwise

+## Add deliverable
+Use this repository by putting your work package deliverable(s) in the folder of your project.
+Update the `index.json` with your deliverable data by adding a new entry at the top.
+Make sure that the project name exactly matches the folder to be created for this (or already present).
+Within the project folder you are free to use your own structure.

+## Repository structure
+> This is a currently empty library.
+The structure below is an example.

+    Work-packages-library
+    +-- Project-name
+    |   +-- Deliverable-1
+    |   +-- Deliverable-2
+    +-- README.md
+    +-- Project-name
+    |   +-- Deliverable
+    +-- Project-name
+    |   +-- Deliverable
+    |   +-- Docs-pages
+    |   |   +-- Page-1
+    |   |   +-- Page-2
+    +-- Deliverable-2
+    +-- index.json

 ## Contributing
 For information on how to start contributing to this library please read the [CONTRIBUTING.md](./CONTRIBUTING.md).

-## Repository structure
-(...)